mzahirulj/CDnCNN-B-tensorflow/README.md

-# CDnCNN-B for blind color image denoising - Tensorflow implementation
+Deep CNN for Image Denoising- Tensorflow implementation

 This model is trained for blind denoising at multiple noise levels (\[0, 55\]).